jatindhiman05/DESIGN/README.md

-# 🚀 Distributed Systems: An Introduction to Core Concepts

-A comprehensive overview of what distributed systems are and why they are essential for modern software architecture.

----

 ## 🎯 Definition: What is a Distributed System?

 A **distributed system** is a collection of **independent computers (nodes)** that, to the users, appear and function as a **single coherent system**.